giuseppeg/style-sheet/README.md

 ## Advanced usage

+StyleSheet ships with CommonJS, ESM and UMD bundles respectively available at:

+* `lib/cjs`
+* `lib/esm`
+* `lib/umd`

+Throught the readme we will use `lib/esm` in the examples that require you to point to individual modules manually.

 StyleSheet comes with a factory to generate an instance of `StyleSheet` and `StyleResolver`.
-The factory available at `style-sheet/factory` and can be used to have fine control over the style sheets creation and support unusual cases like rendering inside of iframes.
+The factory available at `style-sheet/lib/umd/factory` and can be used to have fine control over the style sheets creation and support unusual cases like rendering inside of iframes.

 More documentation to come, please refer to the implementation in `src/factory.js` and see how it is used in `src/index.js`.